sapjax/the-way-of-react/README.md

 - [Chapter 15: From Concurrent to Server](chapters/en/15_concurrent_and_server.md)
 - [Appendix A: Mini-React vs React — What We Simplified](chapters/en/appendix_a_mini_react.md)

-## Buy This book 👉

-If you want to support me, You can also buy this book at [LeanPub](https://leanpub.com/the-way-of-react)

 ## Credits

 This book is vibe written with Claude Code & Google Gemini.